This detailed model of Stephenson’s groundbreaking steam locomotive represents a major step forward in the history of transport.

 The model is currently on display in the Window on the World at National Museum of Scotland.

-This high-resolution 3D model of the Rocket was created by the Science Museum to mark the unveiling of George Stephenson’s Rocket at the Museum of Science and Industry in Manchester, where it will be on display from 25 September 2018 until 28 April 2019.
+This high-resolution 3D model of the Rocket was created by the Science Museum to mark the unveiling of George Stephenson’s Rocket at the Museum of Science and Industry in Manchester, where it was on display in 2019.